MIT-Emerging-Talent/ET6-practice-code-review/collaboration/README.md

 -Respect individual limitations, whether they are related to time or other factors.

--Provide support when someone is struggling and encourage team members to ask for help.
+-Provide support and encourage team members to ask for help.

 ---

 ## **5-Cultural Sensitivity:**

--Be aware of cultural practices, those that influence work habits, holidays, and communication styles.
+-Be aware of cultural practices, those that influence work habits and communication.

 -Accommodate differences whenever possible to create an inclusive working environment.